Olympus E-PL3 vs Canon 80D

 - More modern: Reflects 4 years and 7 months of technical progress since the E-PL3 launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 80D is the clear winner of the contest (22 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 80D is the clear winner of the contest (24 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

-In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the E-PL3 and the 80D in practical situations.
+In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says little about, for example, the shooting experience and imaging performance of the E-PL3 and the 80D in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.

 Expert reviews: Olympus E-PL3 vs Canon 80D